Health Care Teens Need

-Your child will have to get a series of three shots.
+Your child will have to get a series of two to three shots.
 All together, this can cost around $360.
 If you don"t have insurance, ask your doctor about programs that can help.

 If you and your teen are insured, your insurance company must cover the HPV vaccines series as a preventive service without charging a copayment.

 Some local and state health departments have programs that offer the HPV vaccine series for low or no cost.

 What else can I do to help my child prevent HPV?